GETTING STARTED WITH YOUR CONCEALMENT LINER.

 * All belts are delivered flat from the factory, you will need to allow your Tegris Frame to conform to your waist and holster setup for best results.

-Wearing Your Belt.
+Wearing Your Liner.

 It is important to inspect the condition of your belt before use.
 Ensure that all the screws are tight.
 Not using your belt as intended may cause excess wear and damage to the belt.
-Wear and fraying on the TEGRIS plate caused by holster wear is normal.
+Wear on the TEGRIS plate caused by holster wear is normal.

-Maintaining Your Belt.
+Maintaining Your Liner.

 CONCEALMENT TIPS